rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 Now, i dont have a grandiose story to tell.
 There are no girls (yet).
 There is no eureka moment: Like the cooler goodfellow et al, i didnt go to a bar, and or code up APM in a single night.
 This is a 3 year long journey.
 And it has just begun.
 I don't know where it will take us, but if you choose to accept the mission, we will travel this bandwagon together.

-p.s. shneaked in a little godzilla in our paper. sooo shorrry.
-Please don't tell my advisor.
-He'll be angry.
-We don't want him to be angry.
-Angry bad.
-Happy good.
-Mooooooo.............
-Ok, you can tell him, but after i graduate.

-There are still a lot more papers to be shipped to NeurIPS for babies.

-till next time,<br>
-love,<br>
-rajat

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->
     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\dino1.png" style="width: 50%; height: auto;"> <!-- Image width is 50% of its parent -->